TheThinkingHome/Automations/blueprints/automation/sensor_watchdog.md

 # Sensor Watchdog (Beta)

-A Home Assistant automation blueprint that watches a set of sensors for the three ways they fail in practice (offline, frozen, drifting toward wedged) and recovers them by cycling the smart plug they are plugged into.
-A timer helper tracks heartbeats so the freeze case gets caught instead of just the offline case, and an active time window keeps a quiet empty room from being mistaken for a frozen device.
+A Home Assistant automation blueprint that watches one or more entities sharing a single smart plug and recovers the device behind that plug when those entities go offline or stop reporting fresh values.
+The blueprint watches the entities collectively: multiple entities from the same physical device often have complementary activity patterns, and pairing them gives better heartbeat coverage than either alone.
+A timer helper resets on any heartbeat from any monitored entity, so a device that freezes silently is caught, not just one that drops fully offline.
+An active time window prevents quiet empty rooms from being mistaken for frozen devices, and an optional daily scheduled cycle handles devices that benefit from a periodic preventive reboot.

 An Aqara FP2 presence sensor talks over WiFi and roughly twice a week it locks up and stops reporting.
 Sometimes its entity drops to `unavailable`; sometimes the value just freezes wherever it happened to be, and Home Assistant has no way to know the device is dead until the next state change that never comes.
 A reboot of its smart plug fixes it every time.
 A Zigbee router plug at the back of the property occasionally drops its routing table and stops forwarding for the devices behind it; cycling its power restores the mesh within a minute.
 A WiFi camera with a known firmware bug needs a kick every few days.
 In each case the fix is the same trivial thing (turn the upstream plug off, wait ten seconds, turn it back on) and the only question is when to trigger it.

 This blueprint answers that question three ways at once.
-It cycles the plug when the entity goes `unavailable` for longer than a tolerance window.
-It cycles the plug when the entity stops reporting fresh values, which catches the freeze case the unavailable detector misses.
-And it can fire a daily preventive cycle on a schedule, for devices known to drift slowly into a wedged state regardless of what their entity says.
+It cycles the plug when any monitored entity goes `unavailable` for longer than a tolerance window.
+It cycles the plug when the entities collectively stop reporting fresh values for longer than a freshness threshold, which catches the freeze case the unavailable detector misses.
+And it can fire a daily preventive cycle on a schedule, for devices known from experience to need a periodic kick regardless of what their entities say.
 The detection is event-driven end to end: no time pattern polling, no scanning loops.
-A heartbeat timer is reset by reports from the monitored entities, and the recovery cycle fires when the timer expires.
+A heartbeat timer is reset by reports from any of the monitored entities, and the recovery cycle fires when the timer expires.

 Full write-up and the longer story behind the design: <https://xeazy.com/sensor-watchdog-blueprint/>  Questions and discussion: <https://xeazy.com/logbook/>